BanSuth/book-exercise-docs/labmodule01/README-GDA.md

 How does your implementation work?

-Our implementation works through the use of eclipse.
+Our implementation works through the use of Eclipse.
 We created and tested the different components after confirming that the paths and settings were properly set.
 We have included screenshots below.

 ### Code Repository and Branch